-Based on the findings of this study, the project team has concluded that experience elsewhere demonstrates that bicycle facilities and LRT can safely operate within the same right-of-way, albeit with numerous design considerations to address safety and operational issues.
-As such, it was recommended by Urban Systems that the cross-section be modified by reversing the placement of the bi-directional bicycle facilities and the eastbound motor vehicle lane as shown in Figure 2.
+Based on the findings of this study, which included an international best practices review of how other cities have incorporated LRT and cycling facilities along the same corridor, the project team concluded that experience elsewhere demonstrates that bicycle facilities and LRT can safely operate within the same right-of-way, albeit with numerous design considerations to address safety and operational issues.
+As such, it was recommended by Urban Systems that the cross-section to modified by reversing the placement of the bi-directional bicycle facilities and the eastbound motor vehicle lane.